 - Use third-party form builders

-This quick tutorial will show you how to write to a Marketing Cloud data extension from a form.
+This quick tutorial will show you how to pass form submissions to a Marketing Cloud data extension.

-The video below demonstrates how you can submit to data extensions from the forms that you create with Digioh’s drag-and-drop form builder, or you can keep scrolling to read the instructions for yourself.
+The video below demonstrates how you can submit to data extensions from the forms that you create with Digioh’s drag-and-drop form builder.
+Have a look at the video, or keep scrolling to read the instructions yourself.

 The post URL is based on your instance ID.
 You can tell by looking at your login URL.